 As Terra had expected, Diode had gone completely out of her mind.

-“The position of Clan Chief should naturally be dignified and noble, so isn’t it insulting to ignore all of the drivel pouring from his mouth?
-If he means to lecture you as to inheriting your ancestors' legacy, then surely you already demonstrate strength and virtue worthy enough to pass down to future generations.
-Is it the Endeavours’ will to judge people as inferior without putting them to the test, especially ostracizing people under the guise of being considerate of their useless nature, or was it an idea that he imposed on them himself?
-Is that really okay?”
+“The position of Clan Chief should naturally be dignified and noble, so isn’t being forced to ignore the drivel pouring out of his mouth an insult to you?
+Surely you have already demonstrated the strength and virtue worthy of being passed on to future generations, and he means to lecture you about your ancestors' legacy?
+Is it really the Endeavours’ will to judge people as inferior without putting them to the test, especially ostracizing them under the guise of being considerate of their useless nature?
+Or was that an idea that he imposed on them himself?
+You think that's really okay?”

 Dishcrash’s face was filled with surprise, “Whew, if we are going by that logic–”

-His words were drowned out by the loud sound of a fist hitting the rostrum.
+His words were drowned out by the loud sound of a fist slamming the rostrum.

 “Knock it off with the pointless, annoying argument!”

 “But who was the one that started those pointless arguments?”
 The girl, so small a man could blow her away with a single sneeze, proudly puffed her chest towards the rostrum.
-“Aren’t you basically saying that the ones who excel at fishing make history?
-And yet, you needlessly brought up topics like ‘what about our lineage’ or ‘women are incompetent’.
+“Aren’t you basically saying that the ones who excel at fishing are the ones who make history?
+And yet, you made needless points like ‘preserving our lineage’ and ‘women are incompetent’.
 Why is that?”

 “That is not what I am saying!”